Epclusa generic is velpatasvir 100 mg and sofosbuvir 400 mg.

 Generics work the same way as the branded drugs:

-- labeling is the same except branding
+- The labeling is almost identical, except for branding.

-- they are bio-equivalent
+- They are bio-equivalent.

-- provide the same clinical benefits and side effects as the branded drug
+- Provide the same clinical benefits and side effects as the branded drug.

-They must meet the same high standards to receive FDA approval.
+They must meet the same high standards to receive FDA approval:

 Is this drug affordable?